Department of Chemistry

 468 Synthetic Aspects of Organic Chemistry (3).
 Prerequisite, CHEM 466.
 Modern synthetic methods and their application to the synthesis of complicated molecules.

-469 Organometallics and Catalysis Organometallics (3).
-Pre- or corequisites, CHEM 262 or 262H, and 450.
+469 Organometallics and Catalysis (3).
+Prerequisites, CHEM 450.
 Structure and reactivity of organometallic complexes and their role in modern catalytic reactions.

 470 Fundamentals of MTSC (APPL 470) (3).
 Prerequisite, CHEM 482; or prerequisite, PHYS 128 and pre- or corequisite, PHYS 341.
 Crystal geometry, diffusion in solids, mechanical properties of solids, electrical conduction in solids, thermal properties of materials, phase equilibria.